kndl/my-life-prompted/_pages/confirmation.md

 Thank you for signing up for the My life prompted workshop.

 You can expect to receive a confirmation email shortly.
-I will send another email a few weeks before the workshop starts with additional details.
+I will send another email with additional details a week before the workshop starts.
+Feel free to reach out in the meantime with any questions: tumbleweedpioneer AT gmail DOT com